wildonion/blog/_posts/2020-01-28-main-idea-behind-uniXerr.md

 * Study and gaining credit at the same time.
 * University progress in scientific and research fields.

-Hope you answered most of your questions and enjoyed this post.
+Hope you have been answered most of your questions and enjoyed this post.
-Feel free to contact me through any of the links below.
+Feel free to contact me through any of the links below: